RyanCCJ/sRNAanalyst/README.md

-# sRNAanalyzer
+# sRNAanalyst
-A Comprehensive Tool for In-depth Analysis of sRNA-seq Data across Species, Conditions, and Target Genes
+A Comprehensive Tool for In-depth Analysis of sRNA-seq Data across Conditions and Target Genes

 ## Main Features
 **1. Universal Preprocessing Tool**